ImageMagick/Usage-Markdown/canvas/index.md

 The traditional way is again using "`-threshold`".
-The value however must be a negative number, just to be sure that all colors will be mapped to white, in all versions of IM.
+The value, however, must be a negative number, just to be sure that all colors will be mapped to white, in all versions of IM.

 ~~~
 convert  test.png  -threshold -1 -alpha off   white_threshold.png